Overview

 - Delete the temporary

-delete-laterrule (port 3000 is no longer needed)- In the DigitalOcean control panel, go to Networking → Firewalls, open your firewall, find the Custom TCP 3000 inbound rule, and remove it.
+delete-laterrule (port 3000 is no longer needed)- In your provider’s firewall settings, find the Custom TCP 3000 inbound rule and remove it.

 Setup Complete!